markcharder/GenomicsTools/README.md

-Perl package used for pangenome assembly and analysis.
+Perl package used for 'pangenome' (if you like that word) assembly and analysis.

-Scripts and modules are generally wrappers for other softwares.
+	-	Scripts and modules are generally wrappers for other softwares.
-Paths to these softwares can either be specified in config.txt or added to $PATH.
+	-	Paths to these softwares can either be specified in config.txt or added to $PATH.
-GATK and Picard paths must be specified in the config file.
+	-	GATK and Picard paths must be specified in the config file.
-In order to use CodingQuarry, the QUARRY_PATH variable must also be set in config.txt.
+	-	In order to use CodingQuarry, the QUARRY_PATH variable must also be set in config.txt.

 Scripts: